Margaret Erskine: Marriage to Robert Douglas

-Rumoured as royal bride
+Relationship with James V

+Margaret had one son with James V after being contracted to Robert Douglas, likely in 1531 or 1532.
+A papal dispensation dated 30 August 1534 names four of the natural sons of James V, including Margaret Erskine's son, James Stewart, who is named and described as "junior" and in his third year.
+James Stewart was named in the register of the Great Seal on 28 October 1534 as Margaret's son.
+On 1 March 1537/38, James Stewart was referenced by James V in a letter to Paul III as "now in his seventh year."
+James Stewart, 1st Earl of Moray, served as Regent during the minority of James VI.
+Writing in the seventeenth century, Sir James Balfour reported that following Moray’s assassination in 1570 there was “much talke” about the late regent, including a story that his mother had dreamed of a lion and a dragon fighting in her womb.
+Balfour expressly included the dream among the “vaine matters” at which people wondered, contrasting this attention with the judgment of “the wysser sorte”.

-Although Margaret Erskine had married Robert Douglas there is evidence that James V considered arranging their divorce and marrying his mistress.
-It seems that James V or one of his advisors sought the advice of the Pope in the matter in June 1536.
-Shortly before James V finalised his marriage contract with Madeleine of Valois in November 1536, Charles, Bishop of Macon and French ambassador at the Vatican, wrote discussing his audience with the Pope.
-The Bishop had told the Pope that James never intended to marry Margaret and the petition was an imposture.
-The Pope replied that he had postponed any grant, thinking that the proposal was made without the King's knowledge.
+Shortly before James V finalized his marriage contract with Madeleine of Valois in November 1536, Charles de Hémard de Denonville, Bishop of Mâcon and French ambassador at the Vatican, reported an audience with Pope Paul III.
+Mâcon told the Pope that James had never intended to marry a subject and that the petition concerning Margaret was an imposture devised by the king's enemies.
+Paul III replied that he had not regarded the proposal as having been made with James's knowledge and had therefore postponed granting the petition.

 Chronicle accounts and English letters also mention this scheme and the involvement of James Hamilton of Finnart.
-One of the English ambassador Sir William Howard's informants was Margaret Tudor, and he reported to Henry VIII; "Sire, I hear, both by the Queen's Grace your sister and diverse others that the marriage is broken between the King's Grace your nephew and the Monsieur de Vendôme, and he will marry a gentlewoman in Scotland, the Lord of Erskine's daughter, who was with your Grace the last summer at Thornbury; by whom he has had a child, having a husband, and his Grace has found means to divorce them.
+The English ambassador Sir William Howard reported information supplied by Margaret Tudor and others to Henry VIII; "Sire, I hear, both by the Queen's Grace your sister and diverse others that the marriage is broken between the King's Grace your nephew and the Monsieur de Vendôme, and he will marry a gentlewoman in Scotland, the Lord of Erskine's daughter, who was with your Grace the last summer at Thornbury; by whom he has had a child, having a husband, and his Grace has found means to divorce them.
 And there is great lamentation made for it in this country as far as men dare.
 Sire, there was no man made privy to this matter but Sir James Hamilton."
-(25 April 1536) Had the marriage gone ahead, their son James Stewart, the future Regent, could have been declared legitimate.
-By July 1536, the Imperial ambassador in London, Eustace Chapuys, and Spanish diplomats at the Vatican believed the marriage had already taken place.
+(25 April 1536) By June 1536, the imperial ambassador Eustace Chapuys and Spanish diplomats at the Vatican believed that James V and Margaret had already married.